mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Katagiri Roshi:** Mm-hmm!
 A narrow idea of purity ... ?

-**Same person:** I have still my Catholic definition of “pure” and “impure”, so is there some other word you could use that would say ... *[she laughs.]*
+**Same person:** Yeah, I have still my Catholic definition of “pure” and “impure,” so is there some other word you could use that would say ... *[she laughs.]*

+**Katagiri Roshi:** [Do you have one?]

-**Another person:** Wholesome and unwholesome may work?
+**Another person:** Wholesome and unwholesome may work.

+**Katagiri Roshi:** Oh.
+“Wholesome.”

+**First person:** Wholesome.
+Thank you.

 *[Laughter.]*

-**Same person:** At one time during your lecture this morning you said “true”.
+**Same person:** At one time during your lecture this morning you said “true.”
 Is that another word?
-And I thought you were saying that instead of “pure”.
+And I thought you were saying that instead of “pure.”

-**Katagiri Roshi:** As in true body?
+**Katagiri Roshi:** Oh.
+“True body.”
 Well, maybe.
+Mm-hmm.

-Mm-hmm. *[Laughter.]*
+*[Laughter.]*

 Wholesome, unwholesome.
 It seems to me that wholesome or unwholesome is almost the same as purity or impurity.

 **Another person:** Does purity imply some sort of clarity or straightforwardness?

-**Katagiri Roshi:** Purity in Buddhism is not a result of doing something.
-Purity is the activity itself of doing something; that is purity.
-It is going beyond the idea of purity and impurity.
-The idea of purity is kind of a human sense of value.
-In terms of the dualistic sense, if you do *this*, then you can get *this*, and then you say purity or impurity.
-So purity or impurity are given to the result of the human activity.
+**Katagiri Roshi:** *Purity* in Buddhism is not a result of doing something.
+Purity is the activity itself of doing something.
+That is purity.
+[It is] going beyond the idea of purity and impurity.
+The idea of purity is kind of a sense of human value.
+In terms of the dualistic sense, if you do *this*, then you can get *this*.
+And then you say it’s purity or impurity.
+So impurity or purity [are] given to the result of the human activity.

-**Another person:** That’s why some translators like *wholesome*, because wholesome implies *whole*, not like it is some result.
+**Another person:** That’s why some translators like *wholesome*, because wholesome implies *whole*, no emphasis on result.

+**Katagiri Roshi:** Mm-hmm.

 **Another person:** So would you say the spirit of shikantaza [is the same as purity]?

-**Katagiri Roshi:** Sure. *Shikan* itself, activity of shikan itself, that is purity.
+**Katagiri Roshi:** Sure. *Shikan* itself, activity of shikan itself.
+That is purity.

-**Another person:** But it is not only that [in any sense].
+**Another person:** But it is not only that, [in any sense].

-**Katagiri Roshi:** Anything, if you do it exactly.
+**Katagiri Roshi:** Anything, if you do it *exactly*.

-Temporarily, we say purity. *[He chuckles.]* But that is no trace of purity.
+Temporarily, we say *purity*. *[He chuckles.]* But that is no trace of purity.
 That is called purity.

-So that’s why purity is manifested as no purity.
-In Buddhism we always use negatives: no purity, or no eyes, no ears – that is exactly that you have to see some other aspect, so-called purity.
+So that’s why purity is manifested as no-purity.
+In Buddhism we always use negatives: no purity, or no eyes, no ears – that is exactly you have to see some other aspect, so-called purity.
 The function of the purity, constantly.
 At that time, no purity.

 **Another person:** Well in a sense, then, what you’re saying is that purity and no-purity are the same thing.

 **Katagiri Roshi:** Yes, same thing, exactly.
 No different.
 But it’s very difficult to say about that activity or process itself.
-That’s why temporarily we use “no purity”.
+That’s why temporarily we use “no purity.”

 **Same person:** So there’s no impurity.

 **Katagiri Roshi:** Sure, no impurity, no purity.
-That is the spirit of *shikan*; you are doing.
+That is the spirit of [the] *shikan* you are doing.

-Just like sleep.
-Shikan sleep, you know?
-Shikan sleep is very pure, purity.
+Just like sleep. *Shikan* sleep, you know? *[He chuckles.]* Shikan sleep is very pure, purity.
 That means completely you cannot perceive the idea of sleep, subject and object.
 So completely pure sense of purity.

-**Another person:** Is that similar to what Dogen talks about whole-being Buddha nature?
-No Buddha nature, Buddha nature, whole-being Buddha nature.
+**Another person:** Is that similar to what Dogen talks about whole-being buddha-nature?
+No buddha nature, buddha nature, whole-being buddha nature.

 **Katagiri Roshi:** [The self] is the entire whole world like this; that is the spirit of *shikan*.
 That is not an abstract idea, an abstract understanding of human life.
 You can manifest it in the concrete aspect of human life.
 That is sweeping the ground, wiping the floors.
 That’s why doing zazen or gassho is nothing but the entire whole world.